jkazama/sample-micronaut-jpa/README.md

 1. Run command "gradlew build".
 1. Ouput jar to `build/libs`, you distribute it to release environment on Java8+
-1. Run command "java -jar xxx.jar" in release environment.
+1. Run command "java -jar xxx-all.jar" in release environment.

 ### License